 Skin corrosion/irritation – see “Skin corrosion” and/or “Skin irritation”.

-Skin corrosion – hazardous products classified for Skin corrosion, as part of the Skin corrosion/irritation hazard class, cause severe skin burns and eye damage.
-Skin corrosion means the production of irreversible damage to the skin, namely, visible necrosis (tissue death) through the epidermis and into the dermis (layers of the skin), and includes ulcers, bleeding, bloody scabs and, within a 14-day observation period, discolouration due to blanching of the skin, complete areas of alopecia (loss of hair), and scars.
+Skin corrosion – hazardous products classified for Skin corrosion, as part of the Skin Corrosion/Irritation hazard class, cause severe skin burns and eye damage.
+Skin corrosion means the production of irreversible damage to the skin, namely, visible necrosis (tissue death) through the epidermis and into the dermis (layers of the skin) occurring after exposure to a mixture or substance, and includes ulcers, bleeding, bloody scabs and, within a 14-day observation period, discolouration due to blanching of the skin, complete areas of alopecia (loss of hair), and scars.

-Skin irritation – hazardous products that classify for Skin irritation, as part of the Skin corrosion/irritation hazard class, are liable to cause reversible damage to the skin.
+Skin irritation – hazardous products that classify for Skin irritation, as part of the Skin Corrosion/Irritation hazard class, are liable (likely) to produce reversible damage to the skin occurring after exposure to a mixture or substance.
 Effects could include redness, itching, or swelling.

 “SKIN” Notation – See Occupational exposure limit values.

-Skin sensitizers – hazardous products that classify as Skin sensitizers, as part of the Respiratory or skin sensitization hazard class, may cause an allergic skin reaction.
-These products are liable to lead to an allergic response following skin contact.
+Skin sensitizers – hazardous products that classify as Skin sensitizers, as part of the Respiratory or Skin Sensitization hazard class, may cause an allergic response after skin contact with a mixture or substance.

 Solubility – the ability of a product to dissolve in water or another liquid.
 Solubility may be expressed as a ratio or may be described using words such as insoluble, very soluble or miscible.
-Often, on a SDS,"Solubility" describes solubility in water.
+Often, on an SDS, "Solubility" describes solubility in water.
 Solubility information is useful for planning spill clean-up, and fire-fighting procedures.

 Specific target organ toxicity (STOT) – Repeated exposure – hazardous products classified in this hazard class cause or may cause damage to organs (e.g., liver, kidneys or blood) following prolonged or repeated exposure to the product.